What is the LaudOPO Network?…

 History and Mission of the Eastern Pacific Leatherback Conservation Network

 Conservation of leatherback turtles in the Eastern Pacific has been carried out for more than 25 years, when conservation and monitoring projects were initiated on nesting beaches, mainly in Mexico and Costa Rica.
 Since then, the number of projects, organizations, and individuals has grown tremendously.
-Today, there are hundreds of people working in the research and/or conservation of leatherback turtles in all countries of the Americas, from the United States in the north, to Chile in the south.
-The scientific knowledge that researchers and organizations have been able to obtain about the biology of leatherback turtles in the East Pacific seems to be among the largest that exists for any other sea turtle population in the world.
-Research topics include: Movements and migrations; Natural behavior in the water and during the nesting process; Reproduction and the factors that affect it; Conditions in nests that influence the development of embryos and the production of newborns and the key threats, mainly the plundering of eggs and the incidental interaction with fisheries.
-This knowledge has supported the development and implementation of numerous conservation and management projects in many sites throughout the region.
+Today, there are hundreds of people working in the research and/or conservation of leatherback turtles in all countries of the Americas, from Chile in the south to the United States in the north.

 Criteria for Members